 No math competition experience is required in order for students to participate and enjoy the camps, but the main goal of the program is to practice and learn new strategies for tackling difficult math problems.
 The camps are not “tutoring” or “support” classes, but are rather aimed at students who are looking for a challenge.
 Many students who join the camps do have previous math competition experience, and are participating in order to improve their performance.

-Overview: As we’ve done the last few years, we’ll be offering three levels: Elementary (for students entering 3rd-5th grade in Fall 2019), middle school (entering 5th-7th grade in Fall 2019) and “advanced” middle and high school (entering 7th-10th grade in Fall 2019).
-For more information on the content and structure in each group, click here.
+Overview: As we’ve done the last few years, we’ll be offering three levels: Elementary (for students entering 3rd-5th grade in Fall 2020), Middle School “Intro” (entering 5th-7th grade in Fall 2020) and “Advanced” middle and high school (entering 7th-10th grade in Fall 2020).

 In the Elementary Group, many of the students may have no math contest experience, and that’s fine!
 We’ll have a lot of fun, while also introducing many of the major concepts involved in math competitions (prime numbers and factors, area and perimeter, introductory “counting” problems).
 Some content will come from Colorado Math League contests, Math Kangaroo, and so on…but much of the activities will also be original content aimed to inspire and challenge these young “mathletes,” and introduce them to the type of problem solving they’ll need for all math contests.